Using the PointCloudFilter

 5

-These expressions define a range between the lowest value of Z and the highest value of Z in that range.
+These expressions define a range between the lowest value of z and the highest value of z in that range.
 Using the _result attribute, we can multiply it by however many times it would occur in that range.

 The final step is to color each of the ranges with a specific color.
-Connect a FeatureColorSetter transformer to each of the five output ports.
-Then in each of the FeatureColorSetters, set the Color Scheme to Fixed and then set the Pen Color according to the following table:
+Add five FeatureColorSetter transformers to the canvas and connect each one to one of the five PointCloudFilter output ports:

 1